-In axis thin Taurus Libra also “earthy” in its influence and sobering as people and situations relating to Chiron bring you down to earth with a dose of painful reality.
+Chiron may be an “earthy” planet in its influence and is sobering as people and situations relating to Chiron bring you down to earth with a dose of painful reality.
 Like the planets Venus and Saturn ruling earth signs Taurus and Capricorn, Chiron in rulership of Virgo has several earthly symbolic attachments.
 In Greek mythology, which gave Chiron the highest status as the greatest of all centaurs, the more human centaur they depict is attached to a horse’s behind (seems true to life in some relationships!).
-And centaurs were known for hunting, an earthbound attachment to nature and animals.
+Centaurs were known for hunting, an earthbound attachment to nature and animals.
 Chiron was revered for his knowledge of medicine, mostly herbal and mineral forms in his time.
-The Greeks regarded him as the creator of botany and medicine, pharmaceutical and herbology,
+The Greeks regarded him as the creator of botany and medicine, pharmaceutical and herbology.

-Chiron may also have a bit of a compulsive influence in that it may represent habits or coping mechanisms to deal with chronic or deep pain that sufficed to get you through a trauma, but that must be unlearned to move into the steps of anger or confusion, grief, and leading to a transformation to peaceful acceptance.
+Chiron may also have a bit of a compulsive influence in that it may represent habits or coping mechanisms to deal with chronic or deep pain that sufficed to get you through a trauma, but that must be unlearned to move forward.
+It may take you through the steps of anger or confusion, grief, and lead to a transformation to peaceful acceptance.
 It may take a long time for a Chiron cycle to manifest in a horoscope.
 It’s orbit is approximately 50 years and at that age when Chiron returns to its natal position most everyone appraises their life and makes transformative changes.
 Half-life Chiron cycles at 25 years may also manifest.

 Chiron’s influence may be felt suddenly and oddly and perhaps more bizarrely than Uranus.
 At its worst it exposes old pain or is related to chronic pain.
 Pain is always a symptom that something is wrong.
 Chiron may be the deepest connection to pain as a transformational experience once the pain is processed and the native is in acceptance and moving on.